JLaffey-CB/pipeline-intro-lab/README.md

 ### Section 1: Create a Simple Pipeline

 In this section we will:
-"	Create a new Pipeline Job
+*	Create a new Pipeline Job
-"	Create and run a Pipeline in the Blue Ocean Editor
+*	Create and run a Pipeline in the Blue Ocean Editor
-"	Review Pipeline run details
+*	Review Pipeline run details
-"	Edit a Pipeline
+*	Edit a Pipeline

+#### Setup Git Access

 In Blue Ocean click on "New Pipeline".
 You'll be asked where your code will be stored; pick "Git"

-"	Enter the SSH (not URL) for the pipeline-intro-lab repo (ssh://git@gitserver:5022/butler/pipeline-intro-lab.git) "	You'll need to set up an SSH key in Gitserver this one time.
+*	Enter the SSH (not URL) for the pipeline-intro-lab repo: `ssh://git@gitserver:5022/butler/pipeline-intro-lab.git`
+*	You'll need to set up an SSH key in Gitserver this one time.
 Copy the key text from the box then go into Gitserver:
-"	Select 'Your Settings' from the top pane drop down
+*	Select 'Your Settings' from the top pane drop down
-"	Select 'SSH/GPG Keys'
+*	Select 'SSH/GPG Keys'
-"	Click the 'Add Key' button, give the key a name and paste in the copied text and click 'Add Key'
+*	Click the 'Add Key' button, give the key a name and paste in the copied text and click 'Add Key'

+#### Create a Pipeline

-"	Back in Blue Ocean click "Create Pipeline"
+*	Back in Blue Ocean click "Create Pipeline"

-"	The pipeline job will be created but you will get this popup:
+*	The pipeline job will be created but you will get this popup:

-"	Click "Create Pipeline"
+*	Click "Create Pipeline"

 You are now in the Blue Ocean Visual Pipeline Editor.
 A base flow is displayed.
-Click on the plus '+' in the editor to add three stages: "Fluffy Build", "Fluffy Test", "Fluffy Deploy".
+Click on the plus '+' in the editor to add three stages: `Fluffy Build`, `Fluffy Test`, and `Fluffy Deploy`.

 Add a step to each stage using the "+ Add Step" button on the right pane.
 Select "Print Message" from the dropdown list and put placeholder in the Message box.